kbroman/blog/content/post/2019-02-18_omg_binder.md

 ```

 **3**.
 The last thing is to make a badge, or any way the URL that will
-have Binder open your repository in RStudio in a browser.
+have binder open your repository in RStudio in a browser.
 The url is like this:

 <https://mybinder.org/v2/gh/kbroman/FruitSnacksBinder/master?urlpath=rstudio>